bravomikekilo/mxconsole/README.md

 3. You now can use the MXConsole like `python -m mxconsole --logdir path/of/your/logs`

 some logs can be generated from **carpedm20/DCGAN-tensorflow**, just train that model on mnist is just fine.
+You also can try the example merged from **dmlc/tensorboard**, under the demo folder.